 (tap to enlarge)

 It took us by surprise.
 We didn’t see it coming.
 Everyone in the world was handed the equipment and (literally) the skill to make document and art photography.

 Because so many are kids, they have no idea that their impressive photos and photo art have just about put an end to the wish of renowned and professional photographers.

 1. Talent or training is required to be a photographer and 2.
 Taking or making a beautiful photo places the camera technician at a skill level equal to that required in the visual arts such as painting and sculpture.

 To begin with, there is no button on a paintbrush.

 Thumbnails are scattered around, software debris.
-Tap to enlarge.
+Tap them to enlarge.

-https://www.nybooks.com/articles/2018/07/19/snapshot-work-of-art/ Journalist Janet Malcolm wrote about a group of renowned photographers who sensed long ago the future of professional photography, providing an example of desperate, clever, doomed attempts, (mentioned often in this site) to maintain an elite class of photographers, .
+Journalist Janet Malcolm wrote about a group of famous photographers who sensed long ago the future of professional photography and came up with desperate, not so smart, doomed attempts (mentioned often in this site), to maintain an elite class of photographers.